anoma/namada-whitepaper/namadapaper.md

 fontsize: 9pt
 date: \textit{Pre-release, \today}
 abstract: |
 	Namada is the first fractal instance of the Anoma ecosystem.
 Namada is an IBC compatible blockchain that employs a multi-asset shileded pool.
-The multi-asset shielded pool allows for users to make private transfers of arbitrary assets and is an extension of the Sapling circuit used by Zcash/Zerocash.
+The multi-asset shielded pool allows for users to make shileded transfers of arbitrary assets and is an extension of the Sapling circuit used by Zcash/Zerocash.
 Namada uses the Tendermint consensus and implements a canonical and trustless bridge to the Ethereum ecosystem.

 urlcolor: cyan